balaji-githubstore/tosca-automation-kpmg-june-2026/README.md

 5. Work through real project scenarios and build a strong portfolio of reusable assets.
 6. Schedule the AS2 exam once comfortable with the advanced topics and Tosca enterprise capabilities.

-## Getting Started
-- Use this workspace to store project artifacts and sample automation assets.
-- Keep documentation and credentials secured and only share with authorized team members.